-The contest is in September in Malaga, coinciding with the Jornadas Sarteco.
+The contest will run one day between 12 and 14 of September 2018, coinciding with the Jornadas Sarteco in Teruel.
 Non official, non on-site participation (exhibition) is also allowed.

 The participation rules can be found at the webside of the Spanish Parallel Programming Contest.

-The contest “practice2011” is now open in the Mooshak system in CESGA.
-It contains problems from the 2011 contest, can be used to practice and an account can be requested by connecting to Mooshak, contest practice2011, and registering in the group “practice”.
+Contests to practice are open in the Mooshak system in CESGA.
+To practice with a contest, and an account can be requested by connecting the corresponding contest in Mooshak, and registering in the group “practice”.

 OpenMP solutions use a multicore with 2 processors Haswell 2680v3 (24 cores).
-MPI+OpenMP solutions use a maximum of four nodes of this type.
+MPI solutions use a maximum of four nodes of this type.
 CUDA solutions use an NVIDIA Tesla K80.
-XeonPhi solutions will use an Intel Xeon Phi 7120P.
+XeonPhi solutions use an Intel Xeon Phi 7120P.

 After entering the selected test, there are five options:

 -A problem can be selected and viewed.
 It is presented together with:

 The scheme mooshak uses for input/output and for time account and speed-up calculation.
 This file is not modified by the contestants.

 A file with the sequential solution provided by the organization.
 The contestants should modify the function which solves the problem, parallelizing it to obtain the maximum speed-up with respect to the sequential version.
 Speed-up can be obtained through parallelization or optimization of the sequential version.
 In the contest “warmup+registration”, a parallelization example is provided for each problem.

 An example of input file, similar in problem size and number of problems to that with which the problem is assessed.